GPU acceleration of plane-wave density functional theory calculations in Abinit: Methods and programming models

 \section{Methods and programming models}

 This section presents specific strategies used for offloading computationally expensive parts of the code on GPUs.
 More details on how low-level GPU libraries communicate with the \abinit code are provided.
 Basically we use the following hierarchy of operations from a development view-point: \begin{enumerate} \item \textit{Directive-based programming}.
-The\textit{} way data transfers between host and device are executed, the way we interface with GPU libraries at a programming level. \item \textit{Algorithms}.
-Includes all procedures that allow to perform computations and apply mathematical methods on complex data structures, such as the wave function.
-Combines tools from abstraction layer to make them work together.
-Described in detail in Section~\ref{sec:iterative}. \item \textit{Low-level ops}.
+The\textit{} way data transfers between host and device are executed, the way we interface with GPU libraries at a programming level. \item \textit{Low-level operations}.
 Interfaces strictly connected to vendor libraries.
 Wrappers to libraries.
 Mathematical operations (matrix-matrix multiplications, FFTs, eigensolvers) are mapped to GPU libraries. \item \textit{Abstraction layer}.
 Implements data-structures adapted to the commonly used objects in \abinit, namely the wave-function.
 The architecture is defined using a keyword and for every architecture there is a wrapper to its implementation.
 Boolean options are used to control if an operation is executed on GPU or CPU. \end{enumerate}